jrpillai/stock-analysis/README.md

         End If

 ```

-The refactored code only analyzes each line once, detecting when data for a new ticker has been reach or data for the previous ticker is complete, and extracting the needed information to an array.
-The actual ticker is modified within the for loop, such that the entire for loop does not need to be examined for each ticker

 As we expand to the entire stock market, this difference will be exacerbated, and the refactored code will be much more efficient.
 See below for a table summary of the script execution time.